Getting to Manchester

 Information on transport in the London area can be found on the Transport for London website.

 Manchester has three main train stations: Piccadilly, Victoria and Oxford Road.
 The train from London Euston arrives at Piccadilly and usually takes just over two hours.
 You can find information on train times and book train tickets on the National Rail website or on Trainline.
-The cost of train tickets vary from around £25 to over £100 depending on the day, how far in advance you are booking, and the time of travel.
+The cost of train tickets varies from around £25 to over £100 depending on the day, how far in advance you are booking, and the time of travel.

 Getting around campus